 MANIPAL FILM STUDY CENTRE - Aims at making available world cinema which is non-mainstream and engages members of the University family in serious study of film language, film theory and film criticism by organising film shows, film festivals, film appreciation courses etc.

-MANIPAL UNIVERSITY LITERARY CLUB - This Club is a wing of Manipal Centre for Philosophy & Humanities and was officially inaugurated on 5th February, 2008 by Dr MS Valiathan, at counselling hall, Manipal.edu building.
+Manipal Academy of Higher Education LITERARY CLUB - This Club is a wing of Manipal Centre for Philosophy & Humanities and was officially inaugurated on 5th February, 2008 by Dr MS Valiathan, at counselling hall, Manipal.edu building.
 This club is a brain child of Dr MV Kamath, Hon.
 Director of SOC and former chairman of Prasar Bharati.